Unilever's Weed warns agencies are moving too slowly

 It was difficult to justify giving work to agencies that approach their cost model by saying "the cost of doing this is this," he said, when "you can develop an in-house capability, and say, well actually, the cost of dong this is this, minus 30%."

-Unilever launched in-house production unit U-Studio in late 2016, which now operates in more than 20 countries.
+Unilever launched in-house production unit U-Studio in late 2016, and it is now present in more than 20 countries.

 Comparing agencies’ price offer to his own, Weed argued that consumers would be unimpressed if he continually changed the price of PG Tips to reflect the cost of production.
 "What I have to do is create a business model that’s the right price for consumers and then work back," he said.

-"If you tell me you can’t do it at that price, that’s absolutely fine – I’ll find someone who can," Weed added.
+"If you tell me you can’t do it at that price, that’s absolutely fine – I’ll find someone who can."

-Yet despite his combative language, Weed insisted that with the complexity of the consumer landscape, there has "never been such a good opportunity to build an agency solution" to help brands navigate that complexity.
+But despite his combative language, Weed insisted that with the complexity of today’s consumer landscape, there has "never been such a good opportunity to build an agency solution" to help brands navigate that complexity.